fireclawthefox/DirectGuiDesigner/README.md

 To start the DirectGUI Designer, simply run the DirectGuiDesigner.py script

 <code>python DirectGuiDesigner.py</code>

+### Build binaries
+To create binaries of the Designer, call the following

+<code>python setup.py build_apps</code>

+This will create a new folder called build with sub-directories for the various operating systems which will contain the binaries.

 ### Basic Editing
 1. Click on an element in the toolbox.<br />